 “Careful, the electron reserve is running low, we’ll need to get a refill soon.
 Besides, I thought you’d quit.
 Now I’m wondering what really happened over there”.

 “I dont even know where to start, except to say I couldnt bring any crystal images or presents this time.”

-The words stung, but Tindo knew she was right.
+The words stung, but inside Tindo knew she was right.

-“We’ve been given an ultimatum to deliver to the Citadel leadership, failing which an open rebellion against the Juluka intiated by the Outer Planets will be initiated”, he finished.
+“We’ve been given an ultimatum to deliver to the Citadel leadership, failing which a rebellion against the Juluka by the Outer Planets will be initiated”, he finished.

 Sikhatele was swift and unhesitating in her response.

 “I suggest you take their demands to the Kingu Leadership at the Citadel like you promised.
 If the Kingu Leadership doesn’t want to listen, then I fear you may have to choose sides”.